Furano, Japan: Family Ski Guide

 - March: Still 230 cm average.
 The season's best-kept window, crowds thin after Japanese school holidays end in mid-March while snowfall stays heavy.
 Night skiing runs through 21 March on both zones.

-- Easter (late March, April): April still averages 150 cm, but temperatures rise and the powder character softens.
+- Easter (late March to April): April still averages 150 cm, but temperatures rise and the powder character softens.
 Late Easter bookings carry more risk of spring slush below 700 m.

 - Kitanomine Zone: The gentler, more sheltered side.
 Intermediate runs dominate, with wider groomers and a less intimidating pitch.
 This is where your progressing 8-year-old and intermediate parent should spend their morning.